adektor/TT_subspace_eig/README.md

-Accelerated subspace iteration in the TT format.
-Requires the TT-Toolbox https://github.com/oseledets/TT-Toolbox
+Inexact subspace projection methods for computing approximate eigenvectors in the Tensor Train (TT) format.
+This repository requires the TT-Toolbox https://github.com/oseledets/TT-Toolbox

-The scripts titled heis*.m and hh*.m in the parent directory are experiments that can be run.
+Running the script compare_subspace.m computes approximate eigenvectors of a Heisenberg Hamiltonian using Lanczos method and Chebyshev filtered subspace iteration and compares convergence of the two methods.